ender74/ender74.github.io/_posts/2016-08-26-Sharing-Volumes-With-Docker-Swarm.md

 Strange enough, this does work.
 The reason is, that when the busybox container is launched, docker-swarm will choose one of the available nodes to run it on.
 On this node, there is exactly one named volume data, so everything seems okay.

-Let's repeat our test to copy an file:
+Let's repeat our test to copy a file into the folder:

 ```
 $ docker run -i -t -v data:/my-shared-data busybox cp /etc/hostname /my-shared-data